elisemercury/csap-bot/README.md

 # GoCSAP Bot

-This is the official GoCSAP bot repo, especially designed to keep you up to date on the most important topics around CSAP.
+This is the official GoCSAP bot repo.
+The bot is especially designed to keep you up to date on the most important topics around CSAP.

 You can subscribe to the bot by contacting GoCSAP@webex.bot in the Webex App and typing the command `subscribe`.
 <p align="center">